-One of the many wonderful places to visit here in Arizona is Taliesin West in Scottsdale.
-It was the winter home and school created by master architect Frank Lloyd Wright.
+There are many wonderful places to visit here in Arizona.
+In the Scottsdale area, is Frank Lloyd Wright and Taliesin West.
+It was the winter home and school created by the master architect.

 I first went to Taliesin West in May of 2006.
 My cousin and his family were visiting from the east and like me adore all things creative.
 This is my son and his darling cousin near the entrance.